heiko73/data2mqtt/README.md

     positional arguments:
       url                   The URL from which to fetch data (supports HTTP/HTTPS). mqtt_ip               The IP address of the MQTT server (default: localhost) mqtt_port             The port of the MQTT server (default: 1883).
 You can also specify the port by adding it to the mqtt_ip parameter, separated by a colon (e.g. 192.168.0.1:1883).

     options:
       -h, --help            show this help message and exit --configfile CONFIGFILE
                             Path to YAML configuration file. (default: None) --config CONFIG       Name of the configuration set to use, or 'all' to process all configurations.
-Can also be a comma- separated list of configuration names. (default: all) --prefix PREFIX       Optional prefix for all MQTT topics. (default: None) --username USERNAME   Username for URL authentication (optional). (default: None) --password PASSWORD   Password for URL authentication (optional). (default: None) --mqttuser MQTTUSER   Username for MQTT authentication (optional). (default: None) --mqttpassword MQTTPASSWORD
+Can also be a comma-separated list of configuration names. (default: all)
-                            Password for MQTT authentication (optional). (default: None) --verify VERIFY       SSL certificate verification for HTTPS requests ('false' to disable, or path to a custom CA bundle).
+      --prefix PREFIX       Optional prefix for all MQTT topics. (default: None) --username USERNAME   Username for URL authentication (optional). (default: None) --password PASSWORD   Password for URL authentication (optional). (default: None) --mqttuser MQTTUSER   Username for MQTT authentication (optional). (default: None) --mqttpassword MQTTPASSWORD
-                            (default: None)
+                            Password for MQTT authentication (optional)
-      --interval INTERVAL   Interval in seconds to repeatedly fetch data from the URL (optional). (default: None)
+      --verify VERIFY       SSL certificate verification for HTTPS requests ('false' to disable, or path to a custom CA bundle) --interval INTERVAL   Interval in seconds to repeatedly fetch data from the URL (optional). (default: None)